fragro/meteor-pubreader/README.md

   		return Template.pubreader(data);
     });

 That's it.
-Now append the rendered HTML to the body of the document.
+Now append the rendered HTML to the body of the document and witness PubReader in all its glory.

 ## Public domain notice